toggledbits/lexpjs/README.md

 * `do <statement-list> done` &mdash; since the limited syntax of `each` allows only a single statement to be executed, the `do...done` statement creates a statement block that appears to `each` as a single statement, thus allowing multiple statements to be executed within the loop.
 The standard multi-statement result rule applies: the result of the statement block is the result produced by the last expression in the block.
 * `if <conditional> then <true-expression> else <false-expression> endif` &mdash; Introduced for users uncomfortable with the ternary operator (`?:`) syntax, this "traditional" *if...then* form was added.
 The true and false expressions may be any expression, including a `do...done` block enclosing multiple expressions.
 Note that when writing `else if` for multiple conditions, each `if` starts a new `if` block and must have a matching `endif`:

         # The following is incorrect:
         if a > 5
           then "high range"
           else if a > -5
             then "nominal"
           else "lo range"     <--- ambiguous else
         endif

         # Should be:
         if a > 5
           then "high range"
           else
             if a > -5
               then "nominal"
               else "lo range"
             end if                  <-- for the inner if end if                      <-- for the outer if

 * `case when <conditional-expr-1>: <true-expression-1> [ when <conditional-expr-n>: <true-expression-n> ]* [ else <default-expression> ] end` &mdash;
 Sometimes `if` statements need to make multiple tests, and the `if` statement and ternary operator can become very difficult to write and follow later.
 To make things tidier, the `case` statement evaluates a series of `when` conditions; the first `<conditional-expression>` that is `true` will cause the statement to return the value of its matching `<true-expression>`.
 If none is `true`, the `<default-expression>` result is returned if an `else` clause is present, or `null` otherwise.
 The `<true-expressions>` and `<default-expression>` may be any expression, including assignments or block statements (even another `case` statement).
+Example below; lines and spacing for clarity only.

         case
           when tempF < 65: "it's cold in here!" when tempF < 76: "we're comfortable"
           when tempF < 85: "it's a bit warm in here!" else "we need to cool this place down!" end

 * `define <functionName>( <args...> ) <expression>` &mdash; defines a function named `<functionName>` that returns the evaluated `<expression>`.
 Arguments passed to the function will be received as `<args...>`, which must be a comma-separated list of identifiers.
 Example: `define square(a) a*a` defines a function that returns the square of a single value passed to it received in the variable `a`; the function result is the result of the expression (no `return` statement is required or exists in this syntax).
 If multiple expressions are required for the implementation of the function, enclose them in a `do ... done` block.